cepthomas/NBagOfTricks/README.md

 - Tools: Things that are higher level than MiscUtils, formatters and the like.
 - StringUtils: Mostly low-level extensions.
 - Dumper: Writes object tree contents.
-- MusicDefinitions: Some higher (than midi) level functions.
+- MusicDefinitions: Scales and chords.

 # Simple Logger
 - Singleton manager.